 Market challenges also represent significant obstacles to food and beverage stability, as the availability and cost of essential ingredients can dramatically affect returns on investment (ROIs) from end products.
 The availability of emulsifying proteins is a particular challenge, as these essential raw materials are subject to substantial market volatility and availability fluctuations.

 Researchers are attempting to overcome this issue by evaluating the potential emulsifying properties of plant proteins such as pea and soybean extracts.
-Eliminating the use of animal proteins is now a matter of both commercial, ethical, and ecological importance.
+Eliminating the use of animal proteins is now a matter of both commercials, ethical, and ecological importance.
 Plant proteins are currently a waste product with very low obvious value.
-Harnessing this waste for emulsification would have significant benefits to our planet, eliminating the reliance on animal products in-keeping with the ecologically-important trend towards veganism.
+Harnessing this waste for emulsification would have significant benefits to our planet, eliminating the reliance on animal products in keeping with the ecologically-important trend towards veganism.

-This requires a robust understanding of the global dispersion stability and stability kinetics of sample colloid, alongside the protein concentration and droplet size.
+This requires a robust understanding of the global dispersion stability and stability kinetics of sample colloids, alongside the protein concentration and droplet size.

-The Turbicscan® range has already assisted in the evaluation of plant proteins efficiency as emulsifiers in food, the development of methods to estimate reconstitution of food powder in liquid, and much more.
+The Turbicscan range has already assisted in the evaluation of plant protein’s efficiency as emulsifiers in food, the development of methods to estimate the reconstitution of food powder in a liquid, and much more.